fmbot-discord/docs/docs/commands/tracks.md

 Parameters:

 * Track - A track you want to search for.
-You can either use the built-in last.fm search or seperate the artist and trackname yourself using a | as seperator.
+You can either use the built-in last.fm search or seperate the artist and trackname yourself using a | as separator.

 !!! note "Examples"
     `.fmwt`